How To Be Less Quiet And Contribute To Group Conversations

 Give yourself permission to be quiet

 I'll start with an overarching principle.
 A lot of people psych themselves out when they try to be less quiet.
-They put pressure on themselves to say something, and if they don't they get more and more self-conscious and hard on themselves about it, which just makes the problem worse.
-Take some of that pressure away by permitting yourself to be quiet.
+They put pressure on themselves to say something, and if they don't, they get more and more self-conscious and hard on themselves, which just makes the problem worse.
+Take some of that burden away by permitting yourself to be quiet.
 If you can think of something to say, great, but if not that's okay too.

 Tell yourself that you have to say something every so often

 You may be seen as quiet whenever you don't chime into a conversation as much as people expect you to.
 To counteract this may have to talk more often than it feels like you do.
-One thing that I find helpful is to make an explicit rule in your head that you have to say something at least every few minutes, preferably more.
-If not, people may perceive you as quiet.
+One thing that I find helpful is to make an explicit rule in your head that you have to say something at least every few minutes.
+You don't need to be the gregarious center of attention, but get in there.
 It seems basic, but if you spell it out like this, it forces you to continually try to add new points to the discussion.
-If you aren't conscious about needing to contribute, the default behavior tends to be to hang back and listen to everyone, and take everything in, but sometimes go ten minutes or more without uttering a word.
-Or you can get lost in your head and distracted by your own thoughts and daydreams.
+If you aren't conscious about needing to contribute, you could default to hanging back and listening to everyone, or getting lost in your head and distracted by your thoughts and daydreams, and sometimes go ten minutes or more without uttering a word.

 When you're new to a group of people who all know each other, this rule especially applies.
 The onus is often on you to get yourself into their conversation.
 They'll all be comfortable with each other, and may benignly neglect to more actively include you.

-If you have trouble thinking of things to say, for various reasons, you'll want to check out this article:
+If you have trouble thinking of things to say, for various reasons, you can check out this article:

 Making little contributions is better than remaining totally mute